microse-rpc/microse-node/docs/protocol.md

 ```url
 [ws+unix:]<filename>?id=<id>[&secret=<key>][&codec=<codec>]
 ```

+NOTE: the `codec` option is only used on the client side.

 The WebSocket server must check the request on `upgrade` stage, to see if the WebSocket connection has an `id` in its request url, and respond